xyberpastoril/FinTrack-Org/README.md

 # [Playground] - QR Attendance Management System

-This is my own implementation of the QR Attendance System using Laravel 10.
-Inspired from `vsuqrams` by R. R.
+This is a 1-day speed-run implementation of the QR Attendance Management System using Laravel 10.
+It consists of critical features that allow admins to manage users that checks for attendance, events, degree programs (import only), and students (import only).

-P.S.
-This is a fast-paced implementation, not all features are implemented.

 ## Requirements
 - PHP Version = 8.1